yogitasn/ImmigrationETLPipeline/README.md

 ### Data Quality Checks
 Data Quality Check is performed at two stages,

-In airflow data quality check operator is implemented to assert statements are added to validate if the dataframe has rows or not.
+In airflow data quality check operator is implemented and assert statements are added to validate if the dataframe has rows or not.

 Some of the checks for all staging tables and final fact table.

 ### Data dictionary